• Skip to primary navigation

 • Fresh chopped cilantro or scallions

-• Sliced avocado or vegan guacamole
+• Sliced avocado, vegan guacamole, or vegan avocado crema

 Serving suggestions